janko/rodauth-omniauth/README.md

 ### Login

-After provider login, you can perform custom logic at the start of the request:
+After provider login, you can perform custom logic at the start of the callback request:

 ```rb
 before_omniauth_callback_route do